On Balance Volume (OBV)

 The stock price made higher highs, generally considered a bullish signal; however, the On Balance Volume technical analysis indicator made lower lows.
 Volume on down days was on average larger than volume on up days.

-On Balance Volume is a valuable technical analysis tool that combines both price and volume to confirm price action or warn of potential weakness or lack of conviction by buyers and sellers.
+On Balance Volume is a technical analysis tool that combines both price and volume in an attempt to confirm price action or warn of potential weakness or lack of conviction by buyers and sellers.
 An arguably better measure than the OBV that combines volume and price movement is the Chaikin Oscillator (see: Chaikin Oscillator).
-Also, the Money Flow Index (see: Money Flow Index) uses price and volume in a more precise and realistic manner.
+Also, the Money Flow Index (see: Money Flow Index) uses price and volume in a seemingly more precise and realistic manner.